The 72 Names of God

 In the Kabbalistic tradition, ומב is used to remove negative energy from a person or an environment.

-The Merkaba Card
+The Merkabah Card

 יהה